SomeNameSomeSurname/Twitch-HLTB-Bot/README.md

 and [PythonistaGuild TiwtichIO](https://github.com/PythonistaGuild/TwitchIO).

 ## Usage
-To launch ot download HLTB-bot.py adn requirements files and fill your account or bot account token and channel name that you would like to use
+To launch bot download HLTB-bot.py and requirements.txt files.
+Fill your account or bot account token and channel name on which you would like to use bot
 ```python
     def __init__(self):
         super().__init__(